humbletim/firestorm-gha/README.md

 - See [Original Firestorm Source Code](https://vcs.firestormviewer.org/phoenix-firestorm)

 Notes:
-* App name has been changed to "FirestormVR" so installation can exist side-by-side with stock Firestorm.
+* App name and install location have been changed to "FirestormOS-VR-GHA" so installation can exist side-by-side with stock Firestorm.
-    - app settings stored in user folder `AppData/Roaming/FirestormVR_x64`
-    - cache stored in user folder `AppData/Local/FirestormVROS_x64`
+* Aapp settings and cache are shared with stock Firestorm.
 * Linux build now compiles, but entering into VR mode on Linux via SteamVR has not yet been tested.
 * Special Thanks to @thoys for sharing his Github Action wisdoms!
+*